fastapi/fastapi/docs/en/docs/tutorial/security/oauth2-jwt.md

 ## Install `PyJWT`

-We need to install `PyJWT` to generate and verify the JWT tokens in Python:
+We need to install `PyJWT` to generate and verify the JWT tokens in Python.

+Make sure you create a [virtual environment](../../virtual-environments.md){.internal-link target=_blank}, activate it, and then install `pyjwt`:

 <div class="termy">